kbanthony/T4Toolbox-V10-Revised/README.md

 I wanted to see how the Directive Processor worked, but the VS2010 version would not open or compile in VS2012.
 May 2013

-Version 1.0.1 7-Jun-2013
+Version 1.0.2 7-Jun-2013
 Added RenderToFileIfNotExists(file) in preference to PreserveExistingFile, as it's easy to make a mistake with a separate property.
-PreserveExistingFile now issues a warning.
 Internally, changed MSBuild Api to .Net 4.0 code.
-Another test program provided, TestT4Debugging10R.
+Another test program provided, TestT4Debugging10R, which demonstrates Custom partial classes and Generated Classes

 Version 1.0.0
 AppDomain switching removed because the Toolbox DLL needs to be in a common place for the serialisation/deserialisation to work.